-The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced in September 2014.
+The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public in September 2014.
 Both the D-LUX Typ 109 and the LX100 are fixed lens compact cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 12.7 megapixel.
+Both cameras offer a resolution of 12.7 megapixels.

-The side-by-side display below illustrates the physical size and weight of the Leica D-LUX Typ 109 and the Panasonic LX100.
+The physical size and weight of the Leica D-LUX Typ 109 and the Panasonic LX100 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D-LUX Typ 109 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is somewhat smaller (3 percent) than the Leica D-LUX Typ 109.
 Moreover, the LX100 is slightly lighter (3 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the LX100 are weather-sealed.